11 Women Chefs Dominating the Minneapolis Food Scene

 Owner of Young Joni, Pizzeria Lola and Hello Pizza, Ann Kim has taken the Minneapolis pizza scene by storm.
 With the success of Pizzeria Lola and Hello Pizza, Kim decided to open a third space with more of a Korean influence, Young Joni.
 With her chewy, airy style of crust and toppings like her classic fennel sausage, sweet potatoes, preserved lemon, truffle, beef short ribs and nori, she re-imagines the art of pizza making.
-A testament to her success, Ann was named a semifinalist by James Beard Foundation for the 2018 & 2019 Best Chef: Midwest Award.
+Recently she switched directions by opening Sooki & Mimi, a Mexican, Korean fusion that was on the New York Times list of American's favorite restaurants in 2021, and was featured in Netflix's "Chef's Table: Pizza" in 2022 .
+Even more testament to her success, Ann was named a semifinalist by James Beard Foundation for the 2018 & 2019 Best Chef: Midwest Award.

 Christina Nguyen always had an entrepreneurial interest, starting her own business when she was still in high school.
 She grew up cooking and always had a passion for good food, so she wanted to combine her knack for business with her creativity in the kitchen.
 Nguyen wanted to offer something that no one else was offering.
 That’s when the Hola Arepa food truck was born.
 It didn’t take long for people to start talking, and soon she had lines of people waiting for her Latin-style sandwiches.
 The success of the food truck led Nguyen to open a brick and mortar.
 She also opened the popular Northeast restaurant, Hai Hai, that focuses on Vietnamese street food, which is where her background lies.
-Nguyen was selected as a semifinalist for the 2020 James Beard Foundation's Best Chef: Midwest Award, which she was also nominated for in 2018 & 2019.
+Nguyen was nominated for the 2023 James Beard Foundation's Best Chef: Midwest Award, which she was also nominated for in 2018, 2019, and 2020.

-Chef/owner of Nightingale, co-owner of Tilt Pinball Bar, Mortimer’s and Dusty's, Carrie McCabe-Johnston brings some of the best late night food to the Minneapolis restaurant scene.
-She aims to make Nightingale a restaurant that works for both the casual burger/beer as well as the dressier date night outing.
+Chef and owner of Nightingale, co-owner of Tilt Pinball Bar, Mortimer’s and Dusty's, Carrie McCabe-Johnston brings some of the best late night food to the Minneapolis restaurant scene.
+She aims to make Nightingale a restaurant that works for both the casual burger and beer as well as the dressier date night outing.
 She blends a laid back vibe with upscale taste, and it doesn’t hurt that the entire menu at Nightingale is available until 1 a.m.
 She brings the same approach to Tilt Pinball Bar, serving hot dogs with unique toppings like kimchi, melted gruyere and black olive mayo.
-She and her husband also took over Mortimer's & Dusty's, which they aim to keep as local neighborhood joints with their own added flare.
+She and her husband also took over Mortimer's and Dusty's, which they aim to keep as local neighborhood joints with their own added flare.

 A graduate of both the Institute of Integrative Nutrition as well as culinary school in New York, Erica Strait has always aimed to combine her passion for health and cooking.
 After working in New York for a while and eventually making her way to Minneapolis to work under Chef Brenda Langton, she decided it was time to start a place of her own.
 Living in New York, falafel was a regular part of her diet.
 After moving to Minneapolis, she realized that the type of falafel she wanted just wasn’t available.
 So she decided to create it herself.
 She started selling her falafel made from fresh, wholesome ingredients at local farmers markets, and they were a hit.
 She took the next step and started a food truck, and eventually added a small restaurant, as well.